The Best Netflix Movies To Celebrate International Women’s Day 2017

 Hush

 Maddie (Kate Siegel) is an author who prefers to live in seclusion after losing her hearing.
-Unfortunately for her a psychotic killer has stumbled upon her home, and an edge-of-your seat cat-and-mouse story unfolds.
+Unfortunately for her, a psychotic killer has stumbled upon her home, and an edge-of-your-seat cat-and-mouse story unfolds.

 If you’re looking for films with strong female leads, and you don’t mind being terrified, then this is the title for you.
 Hush was considered one of the best horror movies of 2016 and of the last several years, and it’s exclusively streaming on Netflix.